Daph1986/postfly_jouw_online_drukkerij/README.md

 POSTFLY is a site where you can order all your necessary printed matter online.
 [POSTFLY](http://www.postfly.nl/) already has an existing site, but it needs an update.
 The existing site as it is now no longer meets the needs of customers and employees.
 This is a first draft for the company's new site and in this case is for educational purposes only.
+For this reason only a few of the many products are used on this site.

 The focus with this site is to combine knowledge about everything conserning printed matter with what was learned during the Code Institute course.
 The site's goal is to have a more efficient system for employees and a easy to understand order system for B2B customers.